aaryan2134/Remote-Agriculture-Solution/README.md

 ### Pest control system:

-I have planned to make a pesticide spraying mechanism buying/creating a peristaltic motor to pump the pesticide from the container and spray it onto the crops.
+I planned to make a pesticide spraying mechanism buying/creating a peristaltic motor to pump the pesticide from the container and spray it onto the crops.
 This process will be initiated using Arduino Nano 33 IOT microcontroller.
 This will also alert the farmer about the level of pesticide in the container and send a notification when it falls below a prescribed level.
 This will be done using an ultrasonic sensor.

 ### Irrigation system:

-I have planned to use a similar mechanism as described above for the irrigation system.
+I planned to use a similar mechanism as described above for the irrigation system.
 Additionally, to make this process fully automatic, I will use a soil sensor to detect the moisture and temperature of the soil.
 Whenever, the humidity of the soil falls below a threshold, the water pump will start watering the crop.

 ### Monitoring system:

-Using the Arduino Nano 33 IOT, I will be able to send real time farm data to the farmer.
-So, I plan to send the data of the soil sensor, temperature sensor and humidity sensor (for the surrounding).
-Additionally, I will use an LDR to measure the luminescence of sunlight and share the same using IOT to the farmer.
-This will allow the farmer to keep track of the crops remotely and evaluate data over seasons to understand the effect of changes applied by the farmer in cropping pattern and their impact.
-This will allow the farmer to adopt strategies that will enable him/her to increase crop yield with minimum input requirements.
+Using the Arduino Nano 33 IOT, I was able to send real time farm data to the farmer.
+So, I planned to send the data of the soil sensor, temperature sensor and humidity sensor (for the surrounding).
+Additionally, I used an LDR to measure the luminescence of sunlight and share the same using IOT to the farmer.
+This would allow the farmer to keep track of the crops remotely and evaluate data over seasons to understand the effect of changes applied by the farmer in cropping pattern and their impact.
+This would allow the farmer to adopt strategies that will enable him/her to increase crop yield with minimum input requirements.

 <!-- ![image](https://user-images.githubusercontent.com/22559451/132092578-d763d195-4e97-4f02-aa57-2eafac8cb1f1.png) -->